groue/GRMustache/Guides/rendering_objects.md

 See how the [context stack](runtime/context_stack.md) is *explicitely* extended, with the `-[GRMustacheContext contextByAddingObject:]` method.
 Without it, it would be impossible to perform conditional rendering such as `{{#title}}<h1>{{.}}</h1>{{/title}}`.

-See also how the section tags provide the `-[GRMustacheTag renderWithContext:HTMLSafe:error:]` method, that renders their inner content, and set the `HTMLSafe` and `error` arguments for you.
+See also how the section tags provide the `-[GRMustacheTag renderContentWithContext:HTMLSafe:error:]` method, that renders their inner content, and set the `HTMLSafe` and `error` arguments for you.

 ### GRMustacheTag, GRMustacheContext